-In an attempt to shore up some of these early iPhone 7 problems, Apple’s released an updated version of iOS 10 including the current iOS 10.1.1 update.
+In an attempt to shore up some of these iPhone 7 problems, Apple’s released new versions of iOS 10 including the current iOS 10.1.1 update.

-We've been using the iPhone 7 iOS 10.0.3 update for a few days now and we've been keeping an eye on several key areas including battery life, UI speed and connectivity.
-Here's what we've found.
+We've been using the iPhone 7 iOS 10.1.1 update for a little over a month now and we've been keeping an eye on several key areas including battery life, UI speed and connectivity.
+Here's what we've found during our extensive testing.

-We've tested the iPhone 7's iOS 10.0.3 update with several ISPs (Internet Service Provider), routers and Bluetooth devices.
+We've tested the iPhone 7 and its iOS 10.1.1 update with several ISPs (Internet Service Provider), routers and Bluetooth devices.
 We haven't noticed any problems with these connections.
 They're strong and stable at the month mark.

-We haven't noticed any stuttering or sluggishness with the iOS 10.0.3 update on board our various iPhone 7 models.
+We haven't noticed any stuttering or sluggishness with the iOS 10.1.1 update on board our various iPhone 7 models.
 The iPhone 7 (and iPhone 7 Plus) handles the latest iOS 10 update with ease.
 Animations and transitions are crisp.

-iOS 10.0.3 comes with some key bug fixes but if you're having a good experience on iOS 10.0.2 or below, you might wait a few more days before making the move.
-Dig into feedback and make a decision ahead of the next big iOS 10 release.
+The iOS 10.1.1 update comes with bug fixes but if you're having a good experience on iOS 10.1 or below, you might wait a few more days before making the move.

 Dig into additional feedback about iOS 10.1.1's performance and make an informed decision about the iOS 10.1.1 update.
 Apple's got a new update on the way in December so there's no reason to rush into an installation.